mlund/webtest/_pages/analysis.md

 `nstep=0`      |  Interval between samples

-This will insert a non-perturbing ghost molecule into the system and calculate a Widom average[^Widom63] to measure the free energy of the insertion process, _i.e._ the excess chemical potential:
+This will insert a non-perturbing ghost molecule into the system and calculate a [Widom average](https://doi.org/10.1063/1.1734110) to measure the free energy of the insertion process, _i.e._ the excess chemical potential:

 $$ \mu^{ex} = -k_BT \ln \langle e^{-\delta u/k_BT} \rangle_0 $$